emanuele-f/PCAPdroid/docs/app_api.md

 ### API Key

-Since PCAPdroid 1.8.6, you can pass an `api_key` parameter in the Intent to authenticate the request without the permission prompt.
+Since PCAPdroid 1.8.6, you can pass an `api_key` parameter in the Intent to authenticate the request without showing the permission prompt.
 This is useful, in particular, when invoking PCAPdroid from adb or a third-party app which does not support `startActivityForResult`.

 You can generate an API key from the hamburger menu of the `Control Permissions` page, in the the PCAPdroid settings.
 Then set it as an Intent extra: